JalalAmeerzai/Panacloud-Bootcamp-c2/README.md

-# PanaCloud Bootcamp Class 5 - Context API and Reducer
+# PanaCloud Bootcamp Class 8 - Fetching Data in React

-## CreateContext in React and useContext
+## 1) useEffect Hook in React
-make a state available to all the childs and granchilds inside root.
+fetch data using useEffect hook in react.

-## React Reducer (useReducer Hook)
+## 2) Suspense in React
-make a state available to all the childs and granchilds inside root.
+fetch data using suspenses in react.